 DO: Shop at websites from known and trusted retailers

 Before you click “buy,” make sure that the website you’re visiting is really the store you want to shop at.
-Scammers will often try to lure shoppers to lookalike sites that spoof established companies’ sites to defraud you.
-For example, instead of amazon.com, a spoof site might use amazon.org.
+Scammers will often try to lure shoppers to lookalike sites that impersonate established companies’ sites to defraud you.
 Use extra caution before clicking on a website with an address that ends in .net or .org, as these types of domain names are far less common for online shopping sites and tend to link to fraudsters.

 On top of paying special attention to the shopping site’s domain name, consider also doing a quick internet search to see what other people are saying about the company online.
 A reputation — good or bad — spreads like wildfire on the internet, so if people have had negative experiences with a particular website, you’ll find out about it through reviews, social media threads, or if the site has been reported as a scam.